Lesash13/angular_app/README.md

 # AngularApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.
-Project is a implemented clone of https://demo.realworld.io/#/ UI connected to the open api https://conduit.productionready.io/api/
+Project is an implemented clone of https://demo.realworld.io/#/ UI connected to the open api https://conduit.productionready.io/api/

 ### Built With